docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         ---

-        In case you have not already provided a default DKIM signing configuration, the script will create one and write it to `/tmp/docker-mailserver/rspamd/override.d/dkim_signing.conf` (which will be persisted with the default volume mounts).
+        In case you have not already provided a default DKIM signing configuration, the script will create one and write it to `/tmp/docker-mailserver/rspamd/override.d/dkim_signing.conf`.
 If this file already exists, it will not be overwritten.

         An example of what a default configuration file for DKIM signing looks like can be found by expanding the example below.